Ivanmugu/fetch_features/README.md

 ```bash
 python3 fetch_features.py
 ```
 After running the code you will be asked to provide some information.
-Don't forget to give your email address.
+The last question is your email address.
+NCBI needs your email address.
 ```
 Does your list have accession numbers or biosample numbers (accession or biosample)? accession
 If you have a list of accession numbers, do you want to get the most updated features of